 “Everyone is going to be talking about the ‘Arctic Blast’ and if you don’t have your verbal supplies ready you’re going to get your conversation killed.
 You need to be prepared.”

-“I saw my best friend’s conversation with me die right before my eyes when we went through the ‘Polar Vortex’ the other year — he had no clue what I was talking about when I brought up that term.
+“I saw my best friend’s conversation with me die right before my eyes when we went through the ‘Polar Vortex’ a few years back — he had no clue what I was talking about when I brought up that term.
 It was gut-wrenchingly awkward,” said Alvarez.

 One Uptown woman has even gone as far as vowing to never get out of bed again after experiencing weather she “didn’t sign up for” when deciding to live in New Orleans, ultimately bypassing any chance of small talk.